-This Couple Took Their Outdoor Engagement Photos at The US Arboretum
+This Couple Took Their Outdoor Engagement Photos at the National Arboretum

 Kelsey and Ryan weren’t planning on taking outdoor engagement photos, or having an engagement session at all, really.
 But, after stumbling upon a photographer’s Instagram post announcing a contest for a free session, plans changed.
 A few weeks after entering, Kelsey says they were contacted by Leah, of L Hewitt Photography, who told them that even though they hadn’t won the contest, she was willing to give them a free session anyways.
 “We were so excited and things started to come together quickly [afterwards],” says the couple.
 They chose the National Arboretum as the location and a picnic-inspired theme, orchestrated by Leah, for their shoot.
-The couple says they enjoyed working with their photographer so much so, they hired her to document their wedding upcoming destination wedding in Greece!
+The couple says they enjoyed working with their photographer so much so, they hired her to document their upcoming destination wedding in Greece!
 See more of their outdoor engagement photos below.

 Follow Washingtonian Weddings on Instagram | Like Washingtonian Weddings on Facebook